Membership and Appointment

 - Members may be appointed to a committee by the chair or the board of directors.

 - All committee members should express a commitment to DMG's mandate and values.
-We highly recommend any new community members without a personal anti-oppression/anti-racism framework complete both introductory and advanced ARAO training with Toronto Hostels Training Centre and conflict resolution training through the Media Arts Network of Ontario or our Conflict Resolution committee.
+We highly recommend any new community members without a personal anti-oppression/anti-racism framework complete both introductory and advanced anti-racism and anti-oppression training, conflict resolution training.
+Please contact the board for a list of current service providers.
 Any fees required for this training will be covered by DMG.

 The chair of the committee can be any one member of the board of directors, or a member volunteer appointed by the board.
 If the chair is a board member, these responsibilities are also set out in the role description for that director’s position.